hyperledger-archives/fabric-chaintool-original/README.md

 }
 ```

-is equivelent to the above when placed within the project.cci
+is equivalent to the above when placed within the project.cci